 The borders that crisscross the Middle East dividing its many countries are as arbitrary and confusing as the broken promises and mistakes of the western powers that punctuate the region’s history.
 One border crossing is the Allenby Bridge, named after the British Field Marshall Allenby who led the British forces against the Ottomans during the First World War.
 He had commanded the legendary T.E.
 Lawrence (Lawrence of Arabia).

 Allenby rebuilt an older bridge in 1918 to act as a crossing between Palestine and Transjordan.
 The bridge, subsequently named after him, has been rebuilt many times since, usually after one of the many wars between neighbours.
 Today it is the border between the Palestinian West Bank (controlled by Israel) and the Kingdom of Jordan.
-Occasionally the politics of a border crossings will catch the unwary traveller out.
+Occasionally the politics of a border crossing will catch the unwary traveller out.

-My plans had been to travel back across the West Bank, to Israel, and the port of Haifa, where I could use a return ticket to Greece on the Piraeus-Haifa ferry.
+My plans had been to travel back across the West Bank, to Israel, and on to the port of Haifa, where I could use a return ticket to Greece on the Piraeus-Haifa ferry.
 And I was determined to use that return.

 What happens if I’m caught lying here?
 I’d seen ‘Midnight Express’ a few years back and squirmed at the 5 years of hell Bill Hayes endured in a Turkish prison for smuggling drugs.
 I’m not smuggling anything, other than myself, across a border.
-I am not religious, but I started praying: “Hello God, remember me?
+I am not religious, but I actually started praying: “Hello God, remember me?
 I’ve been good.
 Can you help me out here?
 Please.”

 Two weeks earlier I’d met Alex, a Kiwi in her 20s with fair hair, at a taxi office in Jerusalem.
-She’d been working at the Queen Noor Children’s Hospital in Amman for several months and loved the work, loved Jordan.
+She’d been working at the Queen Noor Children’s Hospital in Amman for several months and loved the work, and loved Jordan.
 Alex was returning with work colleagues after a few days in Israel.
 As we crossed the border my passport was processed with theirs and I missed an entry stamp.
 Before I got dropped off at a cheap hotel, she handed me a slip of paper with her number on it in case I needed any help while in Amman.

 I couldn’t thank Alex or Mohammad enough for their help and hospitality.
 We said our goodbyes and I was driven to the airport.
 I slid through emigration uncomfortably with both passports.
 The guards were more concerned about the missing stamped entry permit than my two passports.
-After 10 minutes of shrugged shoulders and apologies, they gave up and stamped me through.
+But after 10 minutes of shrugged shoulders and apologies in Arabic, they gave up and stamped me through with a mild rebuke.
 As the plane climbed skywards for the short 30-minute flight to Larnaca I breathed a sigh of relief and settled back into the soft airline seat.
 The lights of Amman slipped away.
 I was safe.
-Cyprus was a new country to explore and I could pick up the ferry back to Athens.
-But in Amman, someone, I was certain, would be looking for me.
+Cyprus was a new country to explore and I could continue my journey back to Athens from there.